 National Center for Contemporary Arts

-National Center for Contemporary Arts is the first and the biggest state institution in the Republic of Belarus that concentrates its activities exclusively on the art of the 20th and 21st centuries.
+National Center for Contemporary Arts is the first and the biggest state institution of the Republic of Belarus that concentrates its activities exclusively on the art of the 20th and 21st centuries.
 Since its foundation, the National Center has deepened and expanded its activities and achieved a high level of professional and public acknowledgement.
-Today the National center is an advanced institution that plays an important role on the Minsk and Republic art space.
+Today the National center is an advanced institution that plays an important role in the Republic art space.

 Today the National Center for Contemporary Arts has two locations in the center of Belarusian capital.
 The main building is situated on Nekrasova Street, 3.
 Apart from that, the National Center has a vast and spacious exhibition hall on Nezavisimosti Avenue, 47.

 The National Center’s permanent collection reflects the main stages in formation and development of the Belarusian contemporary art of the last decade of 20th century.
 The majority of exhibits are created by local artists; however, the collection also includes some works by renowned Western masters.

 Besides that, the Museum owns a unique collection of works by the famous representatives of Belarusian avant-garde of 1980 – 1990th.

 The National Center’s extensive exhibition activity aims at demonstration the artistic process of the 20th and 21st centuries at its maximum span and diversity, including performing arts.
 During the year people can visit single-artist, group and conceptual exhibitions by well-known masters as well as by young artists, festivals and big-scale image projects in two buildings of the National Center.